d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

   FOR VALUES FROM ('2025-05-26') TO ('2025-05-27');
 ```

-This type of partitioning is useful for time series data or any other kind of monotonically increasing value.
+This type of partitioning is useful for time series data or any other kind of monotonically increasing values.
 It lets you easily drop, archive or seal old partitions since they're neatly contained into partitions.

 ### List